kronicle-tech/kronicle-website/configuration.markdown

 ## GitHub Plugin

-The GitHub plugin is used to a) auto-discover GitHub repos containing `/kronicle.yaml` metadata files and b) clone those repos to analyze their contents.
+The GitHub plugin is used to:

+1. Auto-discover GitHub repos containing `/kronicle.yaml` metadata files
+2. Clone those repos to analyze their contents

 The plugin can find Git repos in three different ways: